dafnifacility/cli/docs/developer_notes.md

 ### Automated

 To deploy the CLI push version tags in the form of `v*.*.*`.
 This will run the GitHub build action, performing the build, unit tests on the built package, and then will draft a release under the GitHub releases tab.
 Then select the most recent tag and add any release notes and when ready publish the release to trigger the upload to PyPi.
-(This is not implemented just yet)
+(This is not implemented just yet.)

 ### Manual